Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

-The birefringerence introduces complications.
-Since the ordinary and extraordinary photons have different velocities, and propagate along different directions, even though they become collinear outside the crystal, the resulting longitudinal and transverse walk-offs between the two terms in the state (\ref{EPRS}) are maximal for pair creation near the entrance face.
-This results in a relative time delay $\delta T=L(1/u_{o}-1/u_{e})$ ($L$ is the crystal length, and $u_{o}$ and $u_{e}$ are the ordinary and extraordinary group velocities, respectively) and a relative lateral displacement $d=L\tan\rho$ ($\rho$ is the angle between the ordinary and extraordinary beams inside the crystal).
-If for the coherence time, $\tau_{c}$ , of the down-converted light one has $\delta T\geq\tau_{c}$, then the terms in Eq.~(\ref{EPRS}) become, in principle, distinguishable, and no two-photon polarization interference is observable.
+The birefringence of the nonlinear crystal introduces complications.
+Since the ordinary and extraordinary photons have different velocities, and propagate along different directions, the resulting longitudinal and transverse walk-offs between the two terms in the state (\ref{EPRS}) are maximal for pair creation near the entrance face.
+This results in a relative time delay $\delta T=L(1/u_{o} -1/u_{e})$ ($L$ is the crystal length, and $u_{o}$ and $u_{e}$ are the ordinary and extraordinary group velocities, respectively) and a relative lateral displacement $d=L\tan\rho$ ($\rho$ is the angle between the ordinary and extraordinary beams inside the crystal).
+If the coherence time, $\tau_{c}$, of the down-converted light is shorter than $\delta T$, the terms in Eq.~(\ref{EPRS}) become, in principle, distinguishable, and no two-photon polarization interference, and thus no entanglement is observable.
 Similarly, if $d$ is larger than the coherence width, the terms can become partially labeled by their spatial location.
-Fortunaely, because the photons are produced coherently along the entire length of the crystal, one can completely compensate for the longitudinal walk-off (Rubin \textit{et al}., 1994).
+Fortunately, because the photons are produced coherently along the entire length of the crystal, one can completely compensate for the longitudinal walk-off (Rubin \textit{et al}., 1994).
 After the compensation, interference occurs pairwise between processes in which the photon pair is created at distances $\pm x$ from the middle of the crystal.
 The ideal compensation is therefore to use two crystals, one in each path, which are identical with the down-conversion crystal, but only half as long.
-If the polarizations are rotated by $90^{\circ}$ (e.g., with a half wave plate), the retardations of the $o$ and $e$ components are exchanged and complete temporal indistinguishability is restored ($\delta T=0$).
-The method provides optimal compensation for the transverse walk-off effect as well.
+If the polarizations are rotated by $90^{\circ}$ (e.g., with a half wave plate), the retardations of the $o$ and $e$ components are exchanged and temporal indistinguishability is restored.
+The method also provides reasonable compensation for the transverse walk-off effect.

-Using type-II SPDC, two-photon states of tunable purity and the degree of entanglement can be produced (White \textit{et al}., 1999; Peters \textit{et al}., 2004; Cinelli \textit{et al}., 2004).
-This extends the boundaries of experimentally accessible two-qubit Hilbert space of photons.